madolson/placeholderkv-2/GOVERNANCE.md

 The TSC members are listed in the MAINTAINERS.md file in the main Valkey repository.
 New maintainers (and accordingly, TSC members) may be added or removed by no less than 2/3 affirmative vote of the current TSC.
 The TSC will appoint a Chair responsible for organizing TSC meetings.
-If the TSC Chair is removed from the Committee (or the Chair steps down from that role), it is the responsibility of the TSC to appoint a new Chair.
+If the TSC Chair is removed from the TSC (or the Chair steps down from that role), it is the responsibility of the TSC to appoint a new Chair.
-The TSC can choose to amend this governance document by no less than a 2/3 affirmative vote.
+The TSC can amend this governance document by no less than a 2/3 affirmative vote.

 The TSC may, at its discretion, add or remove members who are not maintainers of the main Valkey repository.
 The TSC may, at its discretion, add or remove maintainers from supporting repositories within the Valkey project.